Spiced Persimmon Olive Oil Cake

 I made this cake a couple of months ago when a friend had given me a bunch of persimmons from her tree, and it was excellent!
 (I've made the fantastic olive oil zucchini cake too, and this is a worthy variation.)

-5 months ago vvvanessa
+about 5 years ago vvvanessa

 Thank you!
 I'm really glad you had a good experience with it!